Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, median income among taxpayers in Meringandan West was $60,308.
-Average income stood at $71,698.
-This is higher than national averages and compares to levels of $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates would be approximately $66,285 (median) and $78,803 (average) as of September 2025.
-According to Australian Bureau of Statistics Census figures from 2021, household, family and personal incomes in Meringandan West rank highly nationally, between the 76th and 77th percentiles.
-Distribution data shows 45.2% of population (1,360 individuals) fall within $1,500 - 2,999 income range.
-Housing accounts for 13.5% of income.
-Residents rank in the 80th percentile for disposable income.
-Area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Meringandan West had a median income among taxpayers of $60,308 and an average income of $71,698.
+This is higher than the national average, which was $53,146 in Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income for Meringandan West as of September 2025 would be approximately $66,285 and average income around $78,803.
+According to the 2021 Census figures, incomes in Meringandan West rank highly nationally, between the 76th and 77th percentiles for household, family, and personal incomes.
+Income distribution data shows that 45.2% of the population (1,360 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 31.7% occupy this range.
+Housing accounts for 13.5% of income, and residents have strong earnings that rank them within the 80th percentile for disposable income.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income